 Welcome to Part 4 of my Menu Planning 101 series.
 This series is designed to get you in the kitchen, start planning, and help feed your family delicious home cooked meals they will enjoy.
-Part 1 discussed why we should menu plan, part 2 included almost 40 links with meal ideas for your family, and part 3 added 5 extra meals plus sides.
+Part 1 discussed why we should menu plan, part 2 got you started with meal ideas for your family, and part 3 added 5 extra meals plus sides.

 By now you should have enough meals and side to get you through an entire month of menu planning with a few repeats and leftovers.
 It is time to implement your list.

 Shopping and Sales

 There are several ways to shop for your meals.
 The most common would be weekly, twice a month or once a month.
 I do know people who shop daily, but I have yet to meet someone who manages to shop like that frugally.